debeemedia/typescript-course/docs/05-type-system-essentials.md

 }
 ```

 Classes also implement interfaces.
 No surprise there, since classes are objects.
-This will be discussed in more detail under OOP. <!-- todo: link here -->
+This will be discussed in more detail under [OOP](06-oop.md?id=oop).

 What is the difference between `type alias` and `interface`?
-Both type aliases and interfaces can be used to define the structure of an object.
-Type aliases also define the structure of primitive types, which interfaces cannot do. ... <!-- todo: write more -->...
+Both type aliases and interfaces can be used to describe the structure of an object.
+Type aliases have more flexibility; they also describe any type: primitive, object, union, intersection, tuple etc.